ValentinOsvaldo/valen.vue/content/blog/how-i-built-my-blog.en.md

 category: development
 ---

+# How I Built This Blog with Nuxt

 After months of wanting to share thoughts, learnings, and personal projects, I finally built my own blog from scratch.
 As a front-end developer, I wanted something clean, fast, and easy to maintain.
 The answer was obvious: **Nuxt 3**.

 ## Why Nuxt?